 I wouldn’t store canned food in your garage unless it is 68 degrees year-round in there.
 Temperatures of 85+ can make it go bad quickly.

 We’ve all done it.
 You don’t want a messy paint can in the house, so you leave it in the garage.
 A few months/years/decades later you go to open it up, and there is a disgusting blob of gunk in there.

 Next time, keep the paint can clean and tuck it away in a closet or your basement.

 Don’t store cherished photographs in your garage for an extended period.
 Excessive heat will cause the pictures to stick together and tear up when separating them.

 Hmm, should I leave a pressurized flammable gas tank in my hot garage?
 I don’t think so.

-I would keep these on the patio in an attractive deck box (below is from Amazon).
+I would keep these on the patio near the grill in an attractive deck box.